lvillasen/RedPitaya-Hello-World/README.md

 - You may change the clock rate by editing the verilog *counter.v* code.

-- Reboot the Red Pitaya board to reinstall the permanent bitstream on the Zynq FPGA
+- Reboot the RedPitaya board or *cat fpga_0.94.bit > /dev/xdevcfg*to reinstall the official bitstream on the Zynq FPGA.

 ## 2. Trigger Counter Displayed on the LEDs